-Set in England in 1950, The Cricketer’s Arms is the first in a new series by author Garrick Jones.
+Set in 1950, The Cricketer’s Arms is the first in a new series by author Garrick Jones.
 With great skill, he weaves a mystery surrounding a huge cast of characters all related by one thing: greed.
 For deceased cricket player, Daley Morrison, it was all about endless sexual encounters, drug smuggling, and either throwing or winning games for profit.
 In a world where drugs are flowing and the Italian mob is a very real entity, a few ex-servicemen led by Clyde Smith and Sam Telford put their heads together to unravel the endless clues and multiple players in this deadly game.
 From dirty cops all the way to the top of the chain, to casual sex between men of like interest, this mystery draws back the curtain on a bygone era where men hid their sexuality and easily slid from grace to make a fast buck.

 While Sam is still a police detective, Clyde got fed up and left his position to become a journalist and a private investigator with the emphasis on the writing job.
 So when his initials are found on a slip of paper next to Daley’s carefully staged corpse, Clyde picks up his PI mantle and dives in.
 Along the way, he will realize that the feelings he has for Sam are not really love and that Sam will never commit to a monogamous relationship with him, but there is a sense of undeniable loyalty and history between them.
 Even though Clyde has met a man, Harry Jones, who has known the deceased intimately and who makes him feel things he has never felt before, the two of them don’t engage in the casual sex Clyde entertains with many a buddy.
 Harry won’t be just another one of the guys—he wants to be the guy in Clyde’s life and that means not being together while Clyde is still with Sam.